A Million Miles in a Thousand Years

 Watching a story is not the same as actually living a story.

-An advertising commercial, in ways is the manipulation of the elements of a story.
+An advertising commercial, in some ways, is the manipulation of the elements of a story.
 The commercial convinces us that we will only be content if we have a car with forty-seven airbags.
-So we begin out story of buying a Volvo, only to repeat the story with a new weed eater and then a new home stereo.
+So we begin our story of buying a Volvo, only to repeat the story with a new weed eater and then a new home stereo.
 And this can go on for a lifetime.
 When the credits roll, we wonder what we did with our lives and what was the meaning.

 A lot of people give up on their stories.
-They get to the middle, discover it is harder than they thought.
-They can’t see the distant shoreline anymore and wondering if their paddling is moving them forwards.
+They get to the middle, and discover it is harder than they thought.
+They can’t see the distant shoreline anymore and wonder if their paddling is moving them forward.
 None of the trees behind them are getting smaller and none of the trees are getting bigger.
 They go looking for an easier story.

 • We don’t need to win for the story to be great; it is only necessary to sacrifice everything

-• A good storyteller doesn’t just tell a better story – thy invite other people into the story, giving them a better story too.
+• A good storyteller doesn’t just tell a better story – they invite other people into the story, giving them a better story too.

 Previous